 1.3 How do I get in touch with record labels?

 Searching for the right representatives is crucial in landing a potential record deal.
 If you don’t find someone invested in your artist development, the partnership may not work out.
 There is no standard procedure to follow to get a record contract with a music label, but a good jumping off point is to dig into music you enjoy and respect.
 Accredited on every song is the name of the person who produced it – basically, a possible future contact.
 Luckily, here on Groover, we’ve brought together over 300 record labels who are ready to listen to new music and new artists.
 They ask to receive songs/music projects that correspond to their preferred style(s), so it’s easy to find contacts that might be interested in signing you to their roster.
 You’ll be able to send them your music to listen to, with the guarantee that they will listen to your music within a week and write you feedback… They may offer you to meet them or even a deal!
-It has happened for over 1,000 artists on Groover already.
-Definitely the best way to break the ice.
+It has happened for over 1,000 artists on Groover already and is definitely the best way to break the ice.
+Solo artist Chaos Heidi signed a record deal with the label Suxeed when they fell in love with her originality through the tracks she sent on Groover!

 Are you looking to get signed by a Record Label? ⬇️